Quantum spin ice in three-dimensional Rydberg atom arrays: Discussion

 Our ground state phase diagram is the result of an approximate calculation.
 While it is possible that the true phase diagram differs from what we found, we note that there are other knobs one can tune to get a desired phase diagram.
 Dressed states created from multiple Rydberg and possibly ground levels can be used to customize the interactions away from the isotropic $1/r^6$ form we considered in this paper \cite{de2017Optical,glaetzle2015designing,van2015quantum,petrosyan2014binding,grass2018fractional,young2021asymmetric}.
+It is also possible to engineer interactions that are strongly peaked in distance~\cite{steinert2023spatially, hollerith2022realizing} which could allow the nearest-neighbor interactions to be much stronger than the interactions at other distances, and potentially make the QSL more stable.
 Designing a dressing scheme compatible with the symmetries of the pyrochlore lattice and exploring the resulting phase diagrams is an interesting direction for future work.
+It is known that dipolar-like interactions can preserve the degeneracy of the ice manifold \cite{isakov2005why}.
+The QSL region can potentially be extended to smaller Rabi frequencies by making the Rydberg atoms interact via dipolar interactions either by applying a DC electric field or microwave-dressing a Rydberg $s$ state with one or more Rydberg $p$ states~\cite{young2021asymmetric}.
 We also note that our proposal requires two Rydberg excitations per tetrahedron, meaning that it lies outside of the Rydberg-blockade regime and is therefore sensitive to imperfections and thermal fluctuations in nearest-neighbor spacing.
 It will therefore be useful to extend our proposal to the blockade regime of one excitation per tetrahedron.
 While previous numerical work on dimer models have required a nonzero RK potential (6-body term) to achieve this, it will be worthwhile to study if one can engineer long-range Rydberg interactions that stabilize a spin-liquid in the blockade regime.

 One can also look for other lattices that could realize a $U(1)$ QSL ground state.
 One such possibility is a lattice of corner-sharing tetrahedra where all up-pointing tetrahedra (and separately all down-pointing tetrahedra) form a hexagonal close-packed lattice shown in Fig.~\ref{fig:water_ice}.
 If only nearest-neighbor interactions are considered between atoms positioned on the sites of this lattice, then, by perturbation theory in $\Omega/V$ for a particular range of detunings, one gets ring exchange terms similar to the ones obtained in Sec.~\ref{sec:perturbation_theory}, and the system maps onto a dimer model.
 It is not known if this dimer model is in the QSL phase when the RK potential is zero and long range van der Waals interactions are included.
 Another open problem is to construct lattices where a dimer model can be realized within the blockade regime without the RK potential.